-Question Answer

-1(d) One mark per mark point, max five MP1 input for sponsor's name / name taken from previous data // input for message on plaque MP2 both inputs correct with appropriate prompts // input for message on plaque correct with appropriate prompt and name taken from previous data MP3 output of input(s) for confirmation MP4 method for sponsor to confirm that the input(s) are correct MP5 method to enable re-entry of message on plaque if errors made MP6 charge of \$200 acknowledged / charged / confirmed / displayed MP7 (name and) message stored in arrays MP8 array index incremented for next sponsor 5

-Task 3 - sponsoring a wooden plank Add an additional option to the program in Task 1 to enable the pier's wooden planks to be sponsored.
+Question Answer Marks Question 1(d) Answer One mark per mark point, max five MP1 input for sponsor's name / name taken from previous data // input for message on plaque MP2 both inputs correct with appropriate prompts // input for message on plaque correct with appropriate prompt and name taken from previous data MP3 output of input(s) for confirmation MP4 method for sponsor to confirm that the input(s) are correct MP5 method to enable re-entry of message on plaque if errors made MP6 charge of \$200 acknowledged / confirmed / displayed MP7 (name and) message stored in arrays MP8 array index incremented for next sponsor Task 3 - sponsoring a wooden plank Add an additional option to the program in Task 1 to enable the pier's wooden planks to be sponsored.
 Separate data structures should be used to store the names of the individuals and the short messages they would like to have written on their brass plaque.
 An output would display everything that was input for the sponsor to confirm.
 If errors are found, the program should allow data to be re-entered.
 Once complete, the data is stored and the sponsor is charged \$200.

-Example answer

-ArrayIndex ← 0 //initial array's index

-Check ← "N"

-WHILE Check <> "Y"

-OUTPUT "Enter your name" INPUT Name

-OUTPUT "Enter the message you would like on your brass plaque" INPUT Message
+Example answer ArrayIndex ← 0 //initial array's index Check ← "N" "" WFILE Check <> "Y" OUTPUT "Enter the message you would like on your brass plaque" OUTPUT "Enter the message you would like on your brass plaque" INPUT Message < Marks 5 THEN OUTPUT "The data entered is incorrect, please re-enter" ENDIF ENDWHILE

-OUTPUT "The data you have entered is, name: ", Name, " and your message for the plaque is: ", Message

-OUTPUT "Is this correct (Y or N)" INPUT Check

-IF Check <> "Y"

-THEN

-OUTPUT "The data entered is incorrect, please re-enter"

-ENDIF

-ENDWHILE